zaiisao/Documentation/en/Interactive Broadcast/start_live_electron.md

 ---
-title: Start a Live Broadcast
+title: Start a Video Broadcast
 description:
 platform: Electron
-updatedAt: Mon Feb 24 2020 02:14:04 GMT+0800 (CST)
+updatedAt: Fri Mar 27 2020 07:38:36 GMT+0800 (CST)
 ---
-# Start a Live Broadcast
+# Start a Video Broadcast
-Use this guide to quickly start a basic broadcast call with the Agora SDK for Electron.
+Use this guide to quickly start a basic audio broadcast with the Agora SDK for Electron.

-## Try the demo
+## Sample project

-We provide an open-source demo project that implements [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) on GitHub.
-You can try the demo and view the source code.
+We provide an open-source sample project that implements [Agora Electron Quickstart](https://github.com/AgoraIO-Community/Agora-Electron-Quickstart) on GitHub.
+You can download it and view the source code.

 ## Prerequisites